Piano Concerto (Busoni): Other works with men's chorus

-Although concerted works with voices are relatively rare, there are a number of choral and symphonic works for male voice choir.
-These include Luigi Cherubini's D-minor Requiem for men's chorus (1836); Le Desert, 'ode-symphonie' for orchestra, tenor solo and male chorus by Félicien David (1844); Liszt added a male chorus (setting words from Faust, Part Two) to the revised finale of his Faust Symphony of 1857–1860.
-Brahms' Alto Rhapsody in c minor for contralto solo, male chorus and orchestra, was written in 1869.
-And in 1962, Dmitri Shostakovich composed his 13th symphony in b-flat minor for bass solo, male chorus and orchestra.

-There are two works including a male chorus with a more direct connection with Busoni's Piano Concerto: Aino by Robert Kajanus and Kullervo by Jean Sibelius, in which all three composers seem to evoke a similar, distinct and unusual sound-world at the first entry for the men's voices.
+There are two works including a male chorus that are connected to Busoni's Piano Concerto: Aino by Robert Kajanus and Kullervo by Jean Sibelius, in which all three composers seem to evoke a similar, distinct and unusual sound-world at the first entry for the men's voices.
 Kajanus, the director of the Helsinki Conservatory and conductor of the fledgling Helsinki Philharmonic Orchestra, composed Aino, a symphonic poem for male chorus and orchestra in 1885.
 Kajanus also taught Jean Sibelius at the Conservatory, where Busoni, aged 22, was also on the teaching staff in 1888; during that year he wrote the Concert-Fantasie for piano and orchestra (BV230, Op.
 29).
 According to Erik Tawaststjerna, "The time Sibelius spent with Busoni and the interchange of ideas contributed in no small measure to his development and in all probability to his artistic breakthrough in spring 1889.".
 Sibelius's Kullervo for orchestra, men's chorus, and baritone and mezzo-soprano soloists was first performed in Helsinki in 1892.